 Successful online learners, like all learners, have a growth mindset!
-They are flexible, tolerate the inevitable technical problems that arise, ask for help when they need it, do regular work for each class, minimize distractions as much as possible, and persist when things are hard.
+They are flexible, tolerate the inevitable technical problems that arise, ask for help when they need it, keep on top of regular work for each class, minimize distractions as much as possible, and persist when things are hard.

 Learning from Online Video Lectures

-- If you are watching a recorded video, consider watching it in chunks, pausing every 10-15 minutes to review notes and connect the content to other course materials.
+- If you are watching a prerecorded video: consider pausing every 10-15 minutes to review notes and connect the content to other course materials.

 - Take notes just like it’s a normal class.
-The LSC’s Canvas module and page on Cornell Note Taking offer good general note-taking tips.
+The LSC’s Canvas module and page on Cornell Note Taking offers good general note-taking tips.

-- During synchronous video lectures, if there is a chat function, post your questions or points of confusion.
-It’s highly likely that others have the same questions.
+- During synchronous video lectures: if there is a chat function, post questions or points of confusion.
+It’ll help you stay active, and others may have the same questions.

 - Close down distracting apps while you are watching the lecture.
 (See “Perils of Multitasking”)

 - Use mute when it’s not your turn

 - Squeak your chew toy when it is your turn